The annual Hazel Rowley Literary Fellowship commemorates the work of Hazel Rowley (1951–2011).

 Arnold Zable (2016, 2017)

 Arnold Zable is an award-winning writer, storyteller, educator and human rights advocate.
 His books include Jewels and Ashes (1991), which won five Australian literary awards, and depicts his journey to Poland to trace his ancestry.
 His best selling novel, Cafe Scheherazade (2001), which was shortlisted for the 2002 NSW Premier’s Award, depicts the lives of former refugees who meet in a coffee shop in a seaside suburb in Melbourne.
 The Fig Tree (2002) is a book of true stories set in Greece, Eastern Europe, inner Melbourne and outback Australia.
 Other novels include Scraps of Heaven (2004), set in the Melbourne suburb of Carlton, and Sea of Many Returns (2008).
 Set on the island of Ithaca, it was longlisted for the International Dublin Literary Award.
 Violin Lessons (2011), which was shortlisted in the 2012 NSW Premier’s Awards, is a collection of stories set in many parts of the globe.
 In 2016 Arnold published The Fighter, a biography of Henry Nissen, a champion boxer from Carlton, Melbourne.
-The Fighter was shortlisted for the 2017 Victorian Premier’s Award.
+The Fighter was shortlisted for the 2017 Victorian Premier’s Award, and the NSW Premier’s Literary Awards 2017 Multicultural NSW Award.
 In 2013 Arnold was awarded the Voltaire prize for the advancement of freedom of expression.

 Janine Burke (2014, 2015, 2016)